 They then use comparisons drawn from the world view of the listeners, and exploit comparisons/events based on the known to arouse curiosity, to encourage enquiry and incite reflection.

-Notice also their use of a simple and unique story line to illustrate a complex point and in doing so, they deepen understanding, increase receptivity and open the minds to faith and to God.
+Notice also their use of a simple and unique story line to illustrate a complex point.
+Notice also that in doing so, they deepen understanding, increase receptivity and open the minds to faith and to God.
 In doing all of this, the parables also invite the listener to reflect.

 Parables involve dramatic use of symbols and imagery to convey, to call attention, to evoke either pity and compassion or strong distaste – wasting his money on riotous living and women, birds coming to pick up seeds, seeds falling on rocky soil , brigands setting on a traveller and dispossessing Him (sounds familiar?)

-They also appeal to the experiences of the listeners……at that time of the writing of the scriptures, kingdoms, farming, wine growing and sheep rearing were key features of the society and the examples in parables exploit these realities as the stories are woven around kings, feast, vine, shepherd, sowing.
+They also appeal to the experiences of the listeners……at that time of the writing of the scriptures, kingdoms, farming, wine growing and sheep rearing were key features of the society.
+The examples in parables thus exploit these realities as the stories are woven around kings, feast, vine, shepherd, sowing.
 In doing this, parables are exploiting points of interest, finding a good grip point to engage with the audience and using centres of interest as effective communication and interest arresting hooks/grips.

 Notice one other special feature of parables – they are non threatening directly by their reference to events/peoples that are some distance removed (temporally and spatially) from the immediate listeners.
 This has the effect of engaging and retaining attention of the listeners till the killer punch is delivered!
 It is this ability of parables to use a specific to send a message that has both a specific audience and universal timeless application that represents their greatest beauty for me.
 It is indeed amazing – a specific story told to educate a specific audience but which still retains its potential for universal reference and use.